International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

 Manages the services, interactions, and workflows that enable value generation.
 Alternative terms for this layer are also *Business* or *Operational Layer*.

 ### Legislative Layer
 Enforces rights, obligations, and regulatory compliance across participants.
-Alternative terms for this layer are also *Regulatory* or *Governance Layer*.
+Alternative term for this layer is *Regulatory Layer*.

 While at the technical layer all participants are equal the layers building on top can lead to segmentation into individual communities as described in the chapter [What is a Data Space - Communities](003_WhatIsADataspace.md#communities)